A complete and sustainable value chain for carbon capture-, transport and storage

 In addition, the reservoir will be available for third party storage.
-The German energy giant, E.ON signed an LOI (letter of intent) earlier this year, committing to buy and store 1 million tonnes of CO2 from European customers.
+The German energy giant, E.ON signed an LOI (letter of intent) in 2023, committing to buy and store 1 million tonnes of CO2 from European customers.
 This example underpins the European demand for CO2 storage on the Norwegian Continental Shelf.

-Pending approval from authorities, PGNiG Upstream Norway, Horisont Energi aims to become partners on the Polaris project whereas PGNiG will be operator.
+PGNiG Upstream Norway and Horisont Energi are partners on the Polaris project whereas PGNiG is operator.

 This is an important milestone in line with the ORLEN Group’s strategic decision to enter the CO2 storage business, with the Norwegian Continental Shelf as one of the key markets for its implementation.
 The Polaris project is thus the ORLEN Group’s first intended CO2 licence anywhere.